primeqa/create-primeqa-app/README.md

 2. You will need to configure a few additional settings before first use.
 These setting are intentionally left blank for security purposes.

-3. Open your browser of choice (Mozilla Firefox/Google Chorme) and visit "http://`{PUBLIC_IP}`:50059/docs".
+3. Open your browser of choice (Mozilla Firefox/Google Chrome) and visit "http://`{PUBLIC_IP}`:50059/docs".
 This url shows the available orchestrator APIs.

 4. Click on [PATCH] `/settings`.
 Once expanded, click on the `Try it out` button and copy-paste the Retriever and Reader settings that you would like to use from the examples below.